Directional and contra-directional coupling in Huygens' metawaveguide microring resonators

 \section{Conclusion}

-In summary, this work has introduced and experimentally validated a new class of integrated photonic components based on Huygens’-resonant microring resonators, and directional and contra-directional couplers, all engineered for operation at the 1550 nm telecommunication wavelength.
+In summary, this work has introduced and experimentally validated a new class of integrated photonic components based on Huygens’-resonant microring resonators, and directional and contra-directional couplers, all engineered for operation at the S- and C-band telecommunication wavelengths.
 By exploiting the unique dispersion and group velocity properties of Huygens’ waveguides, we demonstrated efficient evanescent coupling in micro-ring resonators implemented in both directional and contra-directional configurations, relevant for compact, high-performance add-drop filters.
 We also explored the broader implications of these structures for controlling group index and group velocity dispersion, pointing to promising applications in nonlinear and quantum photonics.
 A key innovation is the development of a hybrid subwavelength grating–Huygens’ contra-directional coupler, enabling backward coupling across resonant and non-resonant metawaveguides and supporting broad spectral rejection bandwidths.
 This advancement facilitates the design of FSR-free racetrack resonators, opening new pathways for spectral engineering.